dotkom/vengeful-vineyard/README.md

 # Vengeful Vineyard

+:wine_glass: Welcome to Vengeful Vineyard! :angry:

 ## Description

-:wine_glass: Welcome to Vengeful Vineyard :angry:

 This project was created for the sole purpose of :boom: punishing members in the student organization <i>Online Linjeforening</i> whenever they fail to perform their respective tasks.
 Their failure shall be documented on this page as a 'vinstraff'(wine punishment).
 While we already have a functioning page called [RedWine](https://online.ntnu.no/redwine/), this page is old and outdated, and does not provide all the functions we wish it had - hence the need for an updated system.